Loss and Preservation

 Share

-Sometimes the silent movement needs the loudest effort.
+Sometimes the silent movement requires the loudest effort.

-When trees fall, cables are stretched, roads penetrate the forest –
+When trees fall, cables are strung, roads encroach on the forest –

-then the silence moves deeper, and sloths are in danger.
+Then the silence grows deeper, and sloths are put in danger.

 But there are people who speak into this silence –